dkperf/exbtbms/README.md

 It is a simple code base to start coding your BMS project from.
-Other BMS BT status projects on the WEB do sooo.. many other things it is impossible to extract the basic code set from them.
+Other BMS BT status projects on the WEB do sooo.. many other things it is difficult to extract the basic code set from them.

 This project is written all in 'c' using the btlib code provided in the github petzval/btferret project.
 The btferret project has a library